manuGil/GitCoDev/gitcodev/lesson2.md

 :::{admonition} Instructor's Note
 :class: tip
-Summary of git push Output
+Summary of git push output:

-1. Push Rejected: The push was rejected because the remote repository contains commits that are not present in your local repository.
+1. *Push Rejected:* The push was rejected because the remote repository contains commits that are not present in your local repository.
-2. Fetch First: You need to fetch the latest changes from the remote repository and integrate them into your local branch before pushing again.
+2. *Fetch First:* You need to fetch the latest changes from the remote repository and integrate them into your local branch before pushing again.
-3. Steps to Resolve: Fetch the latest changes, merge them into your local branch, resolve any conflicts, and then push again.
+3. *Steps to Resolve:* Fetch the latest changes, merge them into your local branch, resolve any conflicts, and then push again.
 :::

 ```shell